Creating human-machine integrated analysis model#

 Notice that the drivers have been placed in a separate folder called ‘ ModelEnvironmentConnection’.
 This is a typical setup used in most models.

-When we now load the model and run the Kinematics, we will see that out human is located on the fitness machine and the machine is moving.
+When we now load the model and run the Kinematics, we will see that our human is located on the fitness machine and the machine is moving.
 Now, the only thing missing is to connect our body model to the machine.

 Connecting human model and fitness machine#